 I learned this tip from one of the best.
 My second grade-partner was the queen of efficiency, and her secret was to do things as they came to her (no room for procrastination!!)
 In a staff meeting, if we were asked to try something new, she would do it the next day.
 She responded to emails on the spot, sent data to the principal as soon as it was asked for and started writing her reports early.
 I’m sure her to do list was never too long because she just got stuck in there and did stuff!

 Not everyone can be like my grade-partner, some of us end up with loads of things on our to do list (don’t fret, I can relate!)
 Try looking at your list and ranking the tasks according to importance, relevance, time limitations and impact on student outcomes.
 It will help you see where you need to invest your time to begin with.
 My mum, another amazingly organised teacher, uses this strategy but she gets all the easy, quick jobs out of the way first so she can focus on the big job at hand.

 5. Create a filing system

 We end up with loads of loose papers and bits and pieces as teachers.
-Dedicate some time to create a filing system that works for you (this also includes digital files).
+Dedicate some time to creating a filing system that works for you (this also includes digital files).
 I try not to keep too much paper anymore but my motto is I have 2 choices: file it or recycle it!
 I had another awesome grade partner who had the simplest filing system ever and it worked!
 She kept a plastic folder in the bottom drawer of her desk labelled with the term.
 Every spare worksheet she had went into it.
-That way she could always grab spares for students or teachers that needed it and she only had one folder to file away at the end of each term.
+That way she could always grab spares for students or teachers that needed them and she only had one folder to file away at the end of each term.
 It was super easy to go back and grab the folder the following year and just sift through for anything that was worthwhile.

 6. Keep displays